citizenspress/citizenspress.github.io/_posts/articles/2017-09-09-Linux-For-Normals.md

 For some background, I started my Linux journey with the full-time use of a basic RedHat 6 install (in the late 1990s), eventually moving to [Fedora](https://getfedora.org/), and then settling on [Ubuntu](https://ubuntu.com).

 I generally dislike a lot about Ubuntu (especially their foray into Amazon partnerships and Unity desktop environment where I even moved to Debian Unstable for a while), but it just works and I am now familiar with the Debian package managers and system.
 I also like my programs up-to-date and Ubuntu repositories achieve this.
 I am sure that it is the case with most other systems, but the Ubuntu community is large and the answers to questions are readily available with a quick web search.
-I dream of one day moving to Arch, but that day is far off as I am too busy with work these days to move everything over and getting it to work.
+(Like most, I dream of one day moving to Arch, but that day is far off as I am too busy with work these days to move everything over and getting it to work.)

 Ubuntu is the easiest Linux Distribution I have ever found to install on Thinkpads.
 And, I am very fond of Thinkpads as they are no nonsense laptops that last forever (and are generally resistant to spilling coffee on them).
 I have owned 7 over the previous two decades, usually multiple at the same time and some for longer than 7 years without replacing anything more than some RAM.
 Also, a refurbished Thinkpad is within most people's laptop budgets and even a rather old one will run Linux like a dream.
-Over the previous two decade, I have barely had to adjust a single configuration file to get everything to work.
+I have barely had to adjust a single configuration file to get everything to work.

-(All the examples below for installing are for Ubuntu installed on a PC.)
+All the examples below for installing are for Ubuntu installed on a PC.

 I have also had good experiences with [GalliumOS](https://galliumos.org/) (especially on my $100 Acer Chromebook) -- with the same ease of install as Ubuntu on a Thinkpad, it Just Works.
 A cheap Chromebook is a rather great basic writing machine for travelling and cafe work if you can replace ChromeOS with a full Linux distribution.
 Even Crouton -- a Linux install that sits next to ChromeOS -- is not terrible.